Gizmodiat/AMANDE/README.md

 # **Usage:**
-User have to prepare two input files: one for the exposures to test, and one for the outocome.
+User have to prepare two input files: one for exposures, and one for the outocome.
-Exposures to test are either genes (for eQTLGen and GTEx) or proteins (for INTERVAL).
+Exposures are either genes (for eQTLGen and GTEx) or proteins (for INTERVAL).

-For genes, prepare a '.txt' file containing a list of the Ensembl ID for the exposures and the genome position from which you want to perform the instrumental variables pruning and colocalization (see the 'example_ENSEMBL_list.txt' file in the 'example' folder of AMANDE).
+For genes, prepare a '.txt' file containing a list of the Ensembl ID for the exposures and the genomic position (chromosome and position) from which you want to perform the instrumental variables pruning and colocalization (see the 'example_ENSEMBL_list.txt' file in the 'example' folder), for example for one line only in the file:
-For each exposure to test, this must contains
+`ENSG00000042493_2_85645555`